AdamSmasherDerby/Statsbook-Tool/README.md

 4. Skater seated in a prior jam with no marked exit from the box.
 5. "$" or "S" entered for a skater already in the box.
 6. "No Pivot" not checked after star pass.
-7. Skaters entered on lines beginning with "SP*"
+7. Skaters entered on lines beginning with "SP*".
+8. "ᚾ" entered instead of "X".

 ### Lineups + Penalties: